-WCM (Write Communication port) is used to open, configure and write a communication port.
-If the command contains configuration parameters and the communication port has not been opened yet, then the port will be opened and configured, and then write, otherwise the command will write the port only.
+WCM (Write Communication port) is used to open, configure and write data to a communication port.
+If the command contains configuration parameters and the communication port has not been opened yet, then the port will be opened and configured first, otherwise the command will write data to the port only.
 Once the port is opened, it will be closed only when the test plan is stopped or errors occur.
 The transmitting buffer of the communication port will be purged first each time the command is executed.

 Title in Process Viewer Title in Step Editor Description

 Step N.A.
 Step number is assigned automatically.

-Description Description You can enter a description that best describes

-- - this step.
-The default description is "Write
+Description Description You can enter a description that best describes this step.
+The default description is "Write Communication Port".

-Communication Port".

 In addition to the description, it is possible to add optional parameters for this instruction.
 All these parameters should be put within a single pair of "{" and "}".
 Each parameter should also be surrounded by its own identification character pair.
-The supported optional parameters are: (Port No., Baud Rate, Stop Bits, Partiy, Byte Size): contains the communication port
+The supported optional parameters are:

+(Port No., Baud Rate, Stop Bits, Parity, Byte Size): contains the communication port configuration parameters.
-configuration parameters.
 They must be surrounded by a pair of "(" and ")" and the parameters must be separated by ",".

 Stop Bits: 1,5,2 represent 1, 1.5 and 2 stop bits respectively.

 Parity: 0~4 represent no, odd, even, mark, space parity respectively.

 [BytesToSend]: specifies the bytes to send.
 Each byte is represented by two HEX characters.
 Multiple bytes are separated by empty spaces.
 BytesToSend must be surrounded by a pair of "[" and "]".
 This is a compulsory parameter.

 'CheckSum': specify the CheckSum type.
 "CRC" represents CRC-16.
 If this parameter is specified, the checksum byte(s) will be calculated and automatically appended at the end of the BytesToSend.
 CheckSum must be surrounded by a pair of "" and "".

 Example: Write Communication Port {(3,19200,1,0,8)[01 F1 A0]}

 Instruction Instruction WCM

 Duration(s) N.A.
 N.A.

 Delay(s) N.A.
 N.A.

 A-Waveform N.A.
 N.A.

 A-Frequency(Hz) N.A.
 N.A.

-A-Amplitude(V) N.A.
+A-Amplitude(V) IN.A.
 N.A.

-B-Waveform N.A.
+B-waveform IN.A.
 N.A.

+B-Frequency(HZ) N.A.
+IN.A.
+N A

-B-Frequency(Hz) N.A.
+D-Ampinuae(V) N.A.
 N.A.

-B-Amplitude(V) N.A.
-N.A.

-Phase Difference(D) N.A.
-N.A.
+N.A

-DDPs to be captured N.A.
-N.A.
+DDPs to be captured N A N.A.

+DDIS 10 00 captured 11./1.
+11.12